Math-Racer/Royal-Editor/README.md

 # Royal-Editor
-This is a Beginner Project.
-It is a text editor built with python using tkinter module.
-The text editor is inspired the Royal Enfield Motorcyle.

-Royal Text Editor is a text editor inspired \n by the Royal Enfield Bullet motorcycle. \nIt is designed to be a tribute to the history of \nRoyal Enfield, an Indian brand that has become the \nlargest manufacturer of motorcycles, beating Harley-Davidson.")
+This is a beginner-level programming project that involves building a GUI-based text editor using Python's tkinter module.
+The text editor is capable of editing .txt files.
+This text editor is a tribute to the history of Royal Enfield, an Indian brand that has become the largest manufacturer of motorcycles, beating Harley-Davidson.

 # Setup
-run the following in your command prompt
+To install the necessary dependencies for Royal Text Editor, run the following command in your command prompt:

-`pip install pillow os `
+`pip install pillow os`
+To launch the Royal Text Editor, simply run the royal_text_editor.py file using Python.
+The main window of the application will appear, allowing you to create or open a text file and start editing.

+# Features
+- About Menu
+- Splash Screen
+- Cut, Copy, Paste
+- Scrollbar
+- Window Icon

+## Menu Options
 Under the Royal Enfield Menu:
 - ‘Kickstart’ starts a new project from scratch
 - ‘Rev Up’ opens a new window to work on another project